2023 Las Vegas Grand Prix: Circuit design and layout

 The 6.201 km street circuit runs counterclockwise and features 17 corners and a 1.9 km straight.
 It starts in a former parking lot which had been bought by Formula One for $240 million and developed into the pits and paddock area, and now contains the permanent part of the circuit.
 The track goes down the Las Vegas Strip.
 The 1.9 km flat-out section with two straights and a slight sweeping left curve goes past some of Las Vegas's most famous hotels and casinos.

 Track certification

 On March 5, 2024, the BBC reported that FIA president Mohammed Ben Sulayem had allegedly tried to pressure race officials into not certifying the circuit in time for the race.
 This came the day after it was announced that Sulayem had also been placed under FIA investigation for allegedly persuading stewards to overturn a penalty given to Fernando Alonso at the 2023 Saudi Arabian Grand Prix.
-The FIA later cleared Ben Sulayem over any wrong doing over either incident.
+The FIA later cleared Ben Sulayem over any wrongdoing over either incident.